AmberForrester/Portfolio/README.md

 > Would you like to use App Router? (recommended) No / <ins>Yes</ins> <br />
 > Would you like to customize the import alias (`@/*` by default)? <ins>No</ins> / Yes <br />

-Navigate to the project's root directory within the terminal using the following command:
+Navigate to the project"s root directory within the terminal using the following command:
 ```
 cd .\nameofyourproject\
 ```